scollinselliott/lakhesis/README.md

   elements is contained in the Criteria panel.
 The function `element.eval()` performs this task.
-- **Export Data** Will download results in a single `.rds` file, which is a `list` containing the following objects:
+- **Export Data** Will download results in a single `.rds` file, which is a `list` class object containing the following:
-  - `results` The results of `lakhesize()`, itself a `list` which contains the consensus seriation, the row and column PCA, and coefficients of agreement and concentration.
+  - `consensus` The results of `lakhesize()`, a `lakhesis` class object containing row and column consensus seriations, the row and column PCA, coefficients of agreement and concentration, and the seriated incidence matrix.
   - `strands` The strands selected to produce `results`.
-  - `im.seriated` The seriated incidence matrix (this matrix only includes row and column elements selected in the strands, not all rows and columns of the initial dataset).

 ## Installation